bikeshaving/crank/website/guides/12-api-reference.md

     - `passive: boolean` - If true, calling the `preventDefault` method on the event will have no effect.
 Using this flag can increase performance.
 It is most useful for event types like `scroll` which fire frequently and are rarely cancelled.

 - `removeEventListener`
+  Removes an event listener by type, listener and capture option.

   **Parameters:**
   - `type: string` - The type of the event.
   - `listener: Function` - The listener callback.
   - `options: Object | boolean` - An object of boolean options which can be set to change the characteristics of the listener.
 If the options object is a boolean, then that value is used to set the `capture` option for the listener.
     - `capture: boolean` - If true, will remove listeners which use the capture option.

 - `dispatchEvent`
   Dispatches an event on the context.
 Will propagate to parent contexts according to the same event bubbling and capture algorithms used by the DOM.